-The date of the last annual update of Hartford Financial Management, Inc.'s brochure was 03/25/2022.

-There was also an other-than-annual update on 06/30/2022.

-This item or section contains a summary of only material changes to our brochure since the last annual update and since the later update completed on 06/30/22.

-This annual updating brochure amendment dated 3/23/2023 reflects an update to:

-Item 4E: "Assets Managed on a Discretionary Basis".
-Updated data:

-Hartford Financial Management Inc. manages some client assets on a discretionary basis, and some on a non-discretionary basis.
-As of 12/31/2022 this was the breakdown:

-Assets managed on a discretionary basis: \$ 711,638,355 Assets managed on a non-discretionary basis: \$ 4,082,238

-Item 13: "Review of Accounts".

-Changed titles for 2 reviewers to: R. Dario Quiros, Owner.
-Kevin C. Quiros, President.

-Removed reviewer G. Barrett Simson, former Senior Manager of Institutional Services, due to his retirement from the firm.

-Item 14, B.2: "Client Referrals and Other Compensation".

-Removed Mr. F. Michael Stapleton - No longer under agreement as a person authorized to provide referral services to our firm.
+The date of the last annual update of Hartford Financial Management, Inc.'s brochure was 03/26/2024.
+This item or section contains a summary of only material changes to our brochure since the last annual update.
+This annual brochure amendment dated 03/27/2025 reflects an update to: Cover Page: Business Address changed to: 65 LaSalle Road, Suite 307, West Hartford CT 06107 Item 4 E: Assets managed on a discretionary basis.
+Hartford Financial Management, Inc. manages some clients on a discretionary basis, and some on a non-discretionary basis.
+See also Item 4, C, for more discussion of "discretionary" management of assets.
+As of 12/31/2024 this was the breakdown: Assets managed on a discretionary basis: \$ 710,703,764.
+Assets managed on a non-discretionary basis: \$ 2,267,978.